lab272/semtex_varkinvis/README.md

   https://guide.macports.org

-Following that, the minimum requirement for semtex to compile is to install gcc and cmake.
+After that, the minimum requirement for semtex to compile is to install gcc/gfortran and cmake.
 You might also (and quite likely) wish to install an MPI setup, such as mpich or openmpi.
 Here are steps suitable for macports (and gcc12):

   >% sudo port install gcc12 +gfortran
   >% sudo port select --set gcc mp-gcc12